metapensiero/metapensiero.pj/README.rst

 some shortcuts are taken about the conversion of some core, specific Python's semantics.
 For example Python's ``self`` is always converted to JavaScript's ``this``, no matter where it's found.
 Or ``len(foo)`` is always translated to ``foo.length``.
-Albeit this an api specific of just some objects (Strings, Arrays, etc...), it considered wide adopted and something the user may consider obvious.
+Albeit this an API specific of just some objects (Strings, Arrays, etc...), it is considered wide adopted and something the user may consider obvious.

 The rules of thumb to treat things especially are: